ycoroneos/LightDraw/paper/LIDR_detailed.md

 order to avoid submitting 6 draw calls, the FBO for the point light shadowmap can be a cubemap and each side can be rendered to in a single draw call with the help of a geometry shader.
-Shadow map resolution is 1024x1024 and there is no PCF so all shadows are hard.
+Shadow map resolution is 1024x1024 and there is no PCF so all shadows have hard edges.

 ###Light Map Generation